 DAY 2: Today is a full day in Brescia.

-visiting a host of churches, piazzas and exhibitions including San Francesco d’Assisi, Santa Maria dei Miracoli, SS Nazaro e Celso, Piazza della Vittoria, Duomo Vecchio and Nuovo and the impressive complex of buildings at Santa Giulia.
+Visit a host of churches, piazzas and exhibitions including San Francesco d’Assisi, Santa Maria dei Miracoli, SS Nazaro e Celso, Piazza della Vittoria, Duomo Vecchio and Nuovo, the Capitolium Archaeological Area, the impressive complex of buildings at Santa Giulia and the Pinacoteca Tosio Martinengro.
 Evening talk ‘The Art and Architecture of Bergamo’ followed by dinner in the hotel restaurant.

-divided into two ‘high’ and ‘low’ sectors.
-Visits include the churches of the lower and upper towns – San Bartolommeo, San Bernardino and San Michele al Pozzo Bianco, Santa Maria Maggiore, Capella Colleoni and the Galleria dell’Accademia Carrara.
+Divided into two ‘high’ and ‘low’ sectors.
+Visits include the churches of the lower and upper towns – San Bartolomeo, San Bernardino and San Michele al Pozzo Bianco, Santa Maria Maggiore, Capella Colleoni and the Galleria dell’Accademia Carrara.
 There will be plenty of time allowed for a leisurely lunch and stroll to admire the city’s architecture and setting.
 Evening free in Brescia.

-now absorbed into Milan’s metropolitan sprawl but an important town historically.
-Now famed as the base for the Grand Prix, our visit will concentrate on the Cathedral and its Museum with plenty of time for a farewell lunch before late afternoon transfer back to Milan Linate for flight back to London Heathrow.
+Now absorbed into Milan’s metropolitan sprawl but an important town historically.
+Famed as the base for the Grand Prix, our visit will concentrate on the cathedral and its museum with plenty of time for a farewell lunch before late afternoon transfer back to Milan Linate for the flight back to London Heathrow.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.

 Please note the maximum group size on this tour is 25 passengers.